asm3-nist/DART-MS-DST/README.md

 > source('RunShinyApp.R')

 All necessary external R packages will be automatically installed on the first run of the application.
+For details about which external packages have been used, see the source file “asm_externalPackages.R” in the "shiny/source/" directory.

 For help or more information, contact: DARTdata@nist.gov